Johnson–Nyquist noise: Thermal noise on capacitors

 The mean-square and RMS noise voltage generated in such a filter are:

 The noise charge $Q_n$ is the capacitance times the voltage:

 This charge noise is the origin of the term "kTC noise".
+Although independent of the resistor's value, all of the kTC noise arises in the resistor.
+Therefore, it would incorrect to double-count both a resistor's thermal noise and its associated kTC noise, and the temperature of the resistor alone should be used, even if the resistor and the capacitor are at different temperatures.
+Some values are tabulated below:

-Although independent of the resistor's value, 100% of the kTC noise arises in the resistor.
-Therefore, if the resistor and the capacitor are at different temperatures, the temperature of the resistor alone should be used in the above calculation.
+Reset noise

 An extreme case is the zero bandwidth limit called the reset noise left on a capacitor by opening an ideal switch.
-The resistance is infinite, yet the formula still applies; however, now the RMS must be interpreted not as a time average, but as an average over many such reset events, since the voltage is constant when the bandwidth is zero.
+Though an ideal switch's open resistance is infinite, the formula still applies.
+However, now the RMS voltage must be interpreted not as a time average, but as an average over many such reset events, since the voltage is constant when the bandwidth is zero.
 In this sense, the Johnson noise of an RC circuit can be seen to be inherent, an effect of the thermodynamic distribution of the number of electrons on the capacitor, even without the involvement of a resistor.

 The noise is not caused by the capacitor itself, but by the thermodynamic fluctuations of the amount of charge on the capacitor.
 Once the capacitor is disconnected from a conducting circuit, the thermodynamic fluctuation is frozen at a random value with standard deviation as given above.
 The reset noise of capacitive sensors is often a limiting noise source, for example in image sensors.